 - See contact information below map to get firewood cutting permit.

-- Foresters mark the area appropriate for cutting your firewood.
+- Foresters mark the area appropriate for cutting and collecting your firewood.
 Please follow instructions and stay in the specified area.

 NOTE - Access may not be available due to snow or storm damage; watch for road closure signs.

 A Discover Pass is required to access DNR-managed recreation lands.
 For more information on how to purchase the pass, visit www.discoverpass.wa.gov or call 1-866-320-9933.

 Northwest Region Firewood Cutting Opportunities

 Pacific Cascade Region Firewood Cutting Opportunities

 - Lucky Firewood Permit located approximately 12 miles southeast of Yacolt in Clark County.
 This permit expires June 21, 2019.
 New 5/13/19